dbills777/derricksblog/src/pages/blog/2020-12-14-final-project-post-5.md

 16. As a user I would like to be able to Categorize recipes
 17. As a user I would like to Sort by the categorized recipes.
 18. As a user I would like to be able to Edit recipe Categories.
+19. As a user I would like to be able to delete an item from a shopping list.

     # This Weeks Progress
-19. **As a user I would like to be able to Delete an item from a shopping list.**
+20. **As a user I would like to be able to Delete an item from an ingredient list.**

-    **Changed interface to allow for editing of a recipe category and recipe name with a double click on the elements while viewing a recipe detail page.**

-    **implemented the ability to delete a new item from a shopping list.
-This feature was a little buggy for me to figure out, and took me the majority of my time this week, but I was able to get it to function correctly.**
+    **The relationship, between my shopping list and my ingredients are not ideal. this makes updating them a little difficult.
+Even after this class is over I plan on implementing this project differently to have it operate a little better.**

     ![](/img/screen-shot-2020-12-06-at-5.09.41-pm.png)

-This week I want to cleanup my huge app.js file. all my routes are currently in that file and need to be modularized in preparation for deployment to heroku.
-This week I will get the organization done and implement a few of the final routes and features I would like to have before the end of the semester.
+The last few days left will be spent getting it deployed and all the live site functionality working.
+I have ran out of time as far as implementing more of the features that I would like to, but most of the main functionality is there.